-Two year old funding
+Two, three and four year old funding

 Did you know you may be able to access free childcare for two year olds?
+Three and four year olds are all eligible for free childcare.

 The Starting Life Well Service manages the funding from the government that supports free places for some two year olds.
 There is also universal funding for all three and four year olds.